BorchaniSalma/churn-prediction/README.md

 The functionality of the project script, churn_library.py, has been thoroughly tested using the pytest Python package.

-To run unit tests, simply type pytest in the command line from the project's main folder.
-These tests will automatically assess the project functions and generate a log file in the "logs" folder.
+Certainly, here's a shorter version of the testing and logging instructions in a single block:

+To test and log the results of each function, follow these steps:

+1. Open your terminal or command prompt.

+2. Navigate to the project directory:

+3. Launch IPython and run the script:

+   ipython  churn_script_logging_and_tests_solution.p

+   This executes the script and logs the results to a `.log` file.

+4. View the log file:

+   After running the script, check the `output.log` file in the same directory for test results and logged information

+Use the log file to verify function correctness and diagnose issues.